TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 Differences between git rebase and git merge?

-• git rebase moves the commits from one branch to another, replaying them on top of the target branch's commits.
+git mergeintegrates changes from one branch into another, creating a new merge commit that combines the histories of both branches.
+It maintains a linear history but can result in merge commits cluttering the history.git rebasemoves the commits from one branch to another, replaying them on top of the target branch's commits.
 It creates a cleaner, linear history without merge commits but can rewrite history and should be used with caution, especially in shared branches.

 What is git init?